 Testing your application

-There are three gestures you can simulate during the tests:
+There are three types of user actions you can mock in the tests:

-• choose: Choose an option of multiple possibilities.
+• choose: Choosing an option from multiple possibilities.
 For example, selecting one of multiple radio buttons.

 • press: Pressing a button, checkbox etc.

-• type: Type text in a component, for example in a TextField or Number component.
+• type: Typing text in a component, for example in a TextField or Number component.

-The table below shows you what gestures are available for what components.
-If a component is not listed in the table, no gestures are available for it.
+The table below shows you what actions are available for which components.
+If a component is not listed in the table, no actions are available for it.
 Note: this testing framework does not create an actual instance of your application.
-Instead, the form object tree of the form being tested is created using the guiInit method during the setup of the test method.
+Instead, the form object tree of the form being tested is created using the gui_init method during the setup of the test method.
 In MATLAB this is done in a TestMethodSetup method.
+In Python a test function setup fixture is used.

 ComponentchoosepresstypeComment